Great Unconformity: Frenchman Mountain, Nevada

-A prominent exposure of Powell's Great Unconformity occurs in Frenchman Mountain in Nevada.
+A prominent exposure of the Great Unconformity occurs in Frenchman Mountain in Nevada.
 Frenchman Mountain exposes a sequence of Phanerozoic strata equivalent to those found in the Grand Canyon.
 At the base of this sequence, the Great Unconformity, with the Tapeats Sandstone of the Tonto Group overlying the Vishnu Basement Rocks, is well-exposed in a manner that is atypical and scientifically significant in its combination of extent and accessibility.
 This exposure is frequently illustrated in popular and educational publications, and is often part of geological fieldtrips.
 There is a gap of about 1.2 billion years where 550-million-year-old strata of the Tapeats Sandstone rests on 1.7-billion-year-old Vishnu Basement Rocks.

 Possible causes of the Great Unconformity

 There is currently no widely accepted explanation for the Great Unconformity among geoscientists.
 There are hypotheses that have been proposed; it is widely accepted that there was a combination of events which may have caused such an extensive phenomenon.
 One example is a large glaciation event which took place during the Neoproterozoic, starting around 720 million years ago.
 This is also when a significant glaciation event known as Snowball Earth occurred.
 Snowball Earth periods covered almost the entire planet with ice.
 The areas that underwent glaciation were approximately those where the Great Unconformity is located today.
 When glaciers move, they drag and erode sediment away from the underlying rock.
 This would explain how a large section of rock was taken away from widespread areas around the same time.

 A potential link has been proposed between such sub-Cambrian unconformities and glacial erosion during the Neoproterozoic Snowball Earth glaciations.
 Alternatively, it has been proposed that multiple smaller events, such as the formation and breakup of Rodinia, created many unconformities worldwide.